 Read Also: No Brake Fluid Coming Out When Bleeding [Causes and Fixes]

-If your ABS module is not equipped with a bleeder, you have to use a scan tool to perform proper bleeding instead of you to manually activate ABS pump.
+If your ABS module is not equipped with a bleeder, you have to use a scan tool to perform proper bleeding instead of manually activating ABS pump.
 Using Autel Scanner MaxiCheck Pro will make the job very easy and save much time.
 But if you can’t afford the tool, you can try one of the cheapest ABS bleed scan tools on Amazon.

-You should connect this tool to the OBD11 port under the steering wheel in most cars.
-It will communicate with the ABS module and activates the pump; then, you follow the procedure to cycle the ABS solenoids to bleed out air.
+Connect a scan tool to the OBD11 port under the steering wheel.
+It will communicate with the ABS module and activates the pump.
+Then, follow the prompt to cycle the ABS solenoids to bleed out air.

 The cost of fixing a lousy ABS module depends on factors like your vehicle make and model, location, and the technician fixing the vehicle.
 However, the average cost for ABS module replacement ranges from 340$ to 1,100$.
-It is important to note that the price can be higher or lower than this.
+The exact price for your car can be higher or lower than this.

 Yes and No. If you remove the ABS fuse, the brakes will still work, but you’ll miss some braking features, such as the ABS module preventing the wheels from skidding or locking up.
 However, if you need full control of the wheel when racing or want to skid the wheels, removing the ABS fuse is safe.